-Other Services Charge; and
+Other Services Charge;

-Ripple Lane Charge.
+Ripple Lane Charge; and

+Any Additional IRC that has been approved by the ORR.

 The OMRC and Freight OMRC elements of track access charges are subject to periodic review by the ORR.
-Each Periodic Review covers a five year Control Period - HS1 Ltd is currently in the third Control Period (CP3) which ends on 31 March 2025.
+Each Periodic Review covers a five year Control Period - Infrastructure Manager is currently in the fourth Control Period (CP4) which ends on 31 March 2030.

-In each Periodic Review, HS1 Ltd is required to propose an efficient level of cost for the operations, maintenance and renewal of the infrastructure and the corresponding OMRC and Freight OMRC for the Control Period.
+In each Periodic Review, Infrastructure Manager is required to propose an efficient level of cost for the operations, maintenance and renewal of the infrastructure and the corresponding OMRC and Freight OMRC for the Control Period.
 The ORR will either approve or determine the costs and level of OMRC and Freight OMRC.

-The Secretary of State has, under the terms of the Concession Agreement, appointed the ORR, to monitor the asset stewardship of Stations by HS1 and conduct the periodic review of the LTC levied by HS1 in respect of the Stations.
+The Secretary of State has, under the terms of the Concession Agreement, appointed the ORR, to monitor the asset stewardship of Stations by Infrastructure Manager and conduct the periodic review of the LTC levied by Infrastructure Manager in respect of the Stations.
 This periodic review process operates in parallel with the route infrastructure periodic review process and covers the same five year control periods.
 The ORR's role in the LTC periodic review process is similar to its role in the periodic review of track access charges.

 Tariffs